martinslota/protocell/README.md

 ## Feature highlights

-:camel: Full support for all `proto3` primitive and user-defined types
+:camel: Full support for all `proto3` primitive and user-defined types.

-:camel: Supports imports and generates one `.ml` file per `.proto` file
+:camel: Supports imports and generates one `.ml` file per `.proto` file.

-:camel: Automagically supplies code for imports of Google's "well-known types" when needed
+:camel: Automagically supplies code for imports of Google's "well-known types" when needed.

-:camel: Concise yet comprehensive test framework that cross-checks serializations with those of `protoc` itself
+:camel: Concise yet comprehensive test framework that cross-checks serializations with those of `protoc` itself.

-:camel: Fully bootstrapped: Protocell uses Protocell-generated code to interact with `protoc`
+:camel: Fully bootstrapped: Protocell uses Protocell-generated code to interact with `protoc`.

-:camel: Lean on dependencies, especially when it comes to the runtime library
+:camel: Lean on dependencies, especially when it comes to the runtime library.

-:camel: Supports OCaml compiler versions 4.04.1 and above
+:camel: Supports OCaml compiler versions 4.04.1 and above.

-:camel: Decent `proto2` support
+:camel: Decent `proto2` support.

-:camel: Supports `protoc`'s text format (mostly for testing and debugging purposes)
+:camel: Supports `protoc`'s text format (mostly for testing and debugging purposes).

 ## How does it work?